 Ross Feller Casey has successfully litigated many civil cases just like these, and we've won millions of dollars for our clients.
 A successful Philadelphia wrongful death lawsuit can give family members a means to pay for accumulated healthcare expenses and debt while, in many cases, providing a sense of justice.

-Whether your family has suffered the loss of a loved one due to medical malpractice, a workplace accident, or a car accident, you have rights.
+Whether your family has suffered the loss of a loved one due to medical malpractice, a workplace accident, a car accident, or other wrongful act, you have rights.
 Can you get compensation for your loss and damages?
 Pick up the phone to reach someone who knows.
-If you need an experienced wrongful death lawyer in Philadelphia or anywhere in PA and NJ, Ross Feller Casey is there to help.
+If you need an experienced wrongful death lawyer in Philadelphia or anywhere in PA and NJ, Ross Feller Casey is here to help.

 The Philadelphia wrongful death attorneys at the Ross Feller Casey law firm may be able to file a claim even if the death occurred some time ago, but your time might be running out.